jfaraudo/Examples_SSN/README.md

 # Examples_SSN
-Example files for SSN course
+Example files for the SSN course at UAB